1000 Fires: Release and promotion

 Following the release of the album, Lords embarked on a small tour performing as a DJ, mostly in the Miami club scene.
 On August 12, 1995, she was the opening act of the Lollapalooza after party, Enit Festival, alongside Moby, Sven Väth, DJ Keoki and Single Cell Orchestra.

 "Control" was released as the lead single from the album on December 20, 1994.
 The song received critical acclaim, especially for its rave sound which was unexpected from Lords.
 It peaked at number two on the Billboard Hot Dance Club Songs and number 84 on the UK Singles Chart.
 Its instrumental version was featured on the soundtrack to the 1995 film Mortal Kombat.
 The music video was shot in Los Angeles, California, and was inspired by James Bond with Lords portraying the female version of the character.

 The album's second single, "Fallen Angel", released on August 3, 1995, was also successful in charts, peaking at number eleven on Hot Dance Club Songs.
-Lords managed to get Paul Oakenfold add the song to his DJ set.
+Lords managed to get Paul Oakenfold to add the song to his DJ set.
 His remix of the song was included on the soundtrack to the film Virtuosity (1995), in which Lords had a cameo.
 Two music videos for the song were released: one features the original version of the song and was shot during the making of the film Virtuosity; the second version, directed by Stéphane Sednaoui, features the "Honeymoon Stitch Mix", produced by Chad Smith and Dave Navarro, then of Red Hot Chili Peppers.